 My personal process on choosing what to charge

-At the end of the day, choosing what to charge is something that will be a bit (or a lot) of trial and error for everyone.
+At the end of the day, choosing what to charge is something that will be a bit (or a lot) of trial and error for everyone looking for tips on how to become a tutor.
 I have a very specific process I personally go through when pricing lessons.

 How I Price My Lessons